 The new constitution of Nepal, promulgated in September 2015, places greater importance on civil society.
 It includes provisions to advance civic freedom, strengthen civil society and improve governance.
 These provisions are designed to increase citizen participation in governance and oversight, to encourage civil society organizations and the media to take more responsibility for raising people’s awareness of their new rights, and to enable citizens to participate in the decisions that affect their lives.
 FHI 360’s Civil Society: Mutual Accountability Project (CS:MAP), funded by USAID, promotes this national effort by partnering with government ministries, parliament and civil society organizations.

-FHI 360 is one of the consortium partners of the USAID-funded Suaahara II project, which focuses on improving nutrition for women and children.
-FHI 360’s role is to provide technical assistance in nutrition assessment counseling and support and in family planning.
+FHI 360 is one of the consortium partners of the USAID-funded Suaahara II project, which improves nutrition for women and children.
+Our role is to provide technical assistance in nutrition assessment counseling and to support family planning efforts.